Zamiell/stardew-valley/Min-Max_Guide.md

 * save everything with a ratio equal to or less than 2 for eating
 * sell everything with a ratio above 2

-Eventually, you will stop worrying about this and will only eat from a large stack of [Salads](https://stardewvalleywiki.com/Salad) (at sometime around mid-summer).
+Eventually, you will stop worrying about this and will only eat from a large stack of [Salads](https://stardewvalleywiki.com/Salad).
+(This will be around the time you start to get some revenue from the Skull Cavern.)

 ### Energy Recovery Mechanics